jcgonzalezb/user_registration_web_app/README.md

 $   python3 app.py
 ```

-Now you are running the API and it is ready to create requests locally and test functionality, e.g.
+Now you are running the web application and it is ready to create requests locally and test functionality, e.g.

 ```
  * Serving Flask app 'config' (lazy loading)